What Are American Depositary Receipts?

 - Exchange rate risk: While ADRs are priced in dollars, for sake of convenience, your investment is still exposed to fluctuations in the value of foreign currencies.

-- Because ADRs are like stocks, you need to buy enough of them to ensure adequate diversification.
+- ADRs are like stocks: You need to buy enough of them to have enough diversification.
 So if you don't have enough investment capital to spread around, say 25 to 30 ADRs (or more), you won't be able to create a truly diversified portfolio on your own.

-Before investing in ADRs, you may want to consult with both a financial advisor and tax advisor to understand the implications for your portfolio.
+Before investing in ADRs, you may want to consult with a financial advisor and a tax advisor to understand the implications for your portfolio.

 When to Use ADRs

-But if you are just getting started in international investing, it's much easier to stick with a good international mutual fund or ETFs until you have a firm grasp of the basics.
+If you are just getting started in international investing, though, it's much easier to stick with a good international mutual fund or ETF until you have a firm grasp of the basics.